How to create a vision board

 - What changes do you need to make in order to reach your goals?

-- When we choose one path we often have to deal with loss – how will you manage losses?
-Eg. In order to grow your self-worth, you may need to say goodbye to an unhealthy relationship
+- When we choose one thing or one path we have to deal with loss of another – how will you manage losses?
+Eg. In order to grow your self-worth, you may need to say goodbye to an unhealthy relationship, in order to focus on health, you may need to let go of doing too much elsewhere

 - Affirm your choices often